 - Common cold can also lead to eyesight defects.

-- Stress, Diabetes, Excessive smoking, Alcohol intake, Coffee, Tea are responsible for defective eyesight.
+- Stress, Diabetes, Excessive smoking, Alcohol intake, Coffee, and Tea are responsible for defective eyesight.

-- Watching Computer, Mobile or TV for long time at once is one of the main cause of myopia (nearsightedness).
+- Watching Computer, Mobile or TV for a long time at once is one of the main causes of myopia (nearsightedness).